GamesCreed

 As I was playing Rogue Company on the PlayStation 5, although the game is not made for this platform, I was still able to play the game on backward compatibility.
 When you first start the game, you immediately notice a considerable difference.
 The visuals are pretty attractive.
 Especially when you are playing on a 4K monitor.
 The sharp and crispy effects would entice you.
 The weapons, buildings, suits, objects, and so on display some cartoonish elements, but with small hints of realism that look better in lighted areas.

 The audio was also pretty cool, you’d have each rogue have their persona and either catchy or amusingly cheesy one-liners that would make any gamer find a connection with.
-The game would be more engaging if there were many more catchphrases, rather than just repeating one or a couple phrases occasionally.
+The game would be more engaging if there were many more catchphrases, rather than just repeating one or a couple of phrases occasionally.
 I love how the developer eventually added the item shop.
 Nothing sweeter than spending reputation points after so much grinding on the game.
 Furthermore, it’s so much more rewarding when you purchase awesome skins, emotes, and so on.
 One of my favorite features in the game.

 Rogue Company possesses some elements that would encourage gamers to continue playing for a very lengthy period.
 This game could also be a bit on the side if you are getting a little bored playing one of your favorite games excessively and decide to take a break from it.
 Having said all of that, Rogue Company lacks so much originality.
 It’s almost as if they had taken so many different features from multiple popular games and merged them.